X

 Experience with a local community partner requiring the assistance of English majors with strong oral and written communication skills.
 Dependent upon availability.
 Visit our internships page for more information

-Students engage in individual, intensive study of a unique problem or issue in English Studies, culminating in a prospectus for their Honors thesis.
+Students engage in individual, intensive study of a unique problem or issue in English Studies, culminating in a long piece (approx. 40 pages) of scholarly writing.
 Visit our English honors page for more information.